 A gorgeous coin with blazing mint luster blanketed by light champagne and russet toning.
 Only a single coin has graded higher at NGC - a 67+.

 CAC.
-Attractive light champagne and lavender hues over satiny brilliant surface.
+Attractive light champagne and lavender hues over satiny brilliant surfaces.
 Outstanding eye appeal.